Uniform and equipment

 Compulsory items of PE kit:

-- Plain black sweatshirt or hoody with no logo (to be used only in PE lessons).
+- Westfield hoodie or plain black sweatshirt/hoodie (to be used only in PE lessons).

 - Suitable sporting trainers are permitted; however, we do not allow the use of pumps in any form.

-- All students must have suitable swimwear; swimming trunks above the knee, a one piece swimming costume.
+- All students must have suitable swimwear; swimming trunks above the knee or a one piece swimming costume.

 - All jewellery to be removed.